saucelabs/sauce-docs/docs/test-fairy/integrations/google-uploading.md

 <img src={useBaseUrl('/img/test-fairy/integrations/google-play/08.png')} alt="Google Play Store summary"/>

 :::caution
-TestFairy will not publish your app publically; it only uploads the build to the store in a draft state.
+TestFairy does not publish your app publically; it only uploads the build to the store in a draft state.
 The app owner in Google must publish the app itself publically.
 :::

-After uploading, the dialog will display the uploaded state of the app.
+After uploading, the dialog displays the uploaded state of the app.
 <img src={useBaseUrl('/img/test-fairy/integrations/google-play/10.png')} alt="uploaded state"/>

 If you go into Google Play Console, your app is listed on the Release Overview page.